tqml/Wireguard-VPN-EC2-Terraform/README.md

 # Run a terraform plan
 terraform plan

-# Terraform apply will create the configuration
+# Terraform apply will deploy the configuration to AWS and create all
+# the resources that are specified
 terraform apply
 ```